Services:

 Technical setup.

-If you need someone with a good balance of social and technical skills, level headed in a crisis and able to make the most of scarce resources, contact me via the link above or email
+If you need someone with a good balance of social and technical skills, level headed in a crisis and able to make the most of scarce resources, you can contact me via email:

 Feral Vector began as an experimental event for independent developers, and has become a festival about game design and play.
 Rather than just talks, it also features live games, prototypes, discussions, workshops, walks, roleplay, installation art, and performances.